-When your Samsung Galaxy S5 or Samsung Galaxy S6 phone takes a nasty fall or gets submerged in lakewater, or your Samsung Galaxy S7 gets caught in a boot loop that you can't break out of, Gillware can help you get the data from your phone back.
-Whether you need photos, text messages, your contacts list, or any other kind of data recovered, our engineers are your best hope.
+When your Samsung phone takes a nasty fall or gets caught in a boot loop that you can’t break out of, Gillware can help you get the data from your phone back.
+Whether you need photos, text messages, or your contacts list, our engineers are your best bet.

 Samsung data recovery software tools work best when your phone is still mostly functional and as long as you are careful in how you use it.
 If you have a functional phone that you’ve deleted data from, you need to turn off Wi-Fi and turn on airplane mode, connect your phone to your computer, and use Samsung data recovery software on your computer to recover the data from your phone.

 Talk to a Samsung Phone Data Recovery Expert Today!

 Our client advisors are available by phone during business hours (M – F: 8am – 7pm; Sat: 10am – 3pm).